Laakhishiv6/Inventory-System/README.md

-# 🎨 Art Inventory & Logistics Management System
+# 🎨 Smart Inventory & Logistics Management System

 This is a **web-based inventory and logistics management system** built with **Python (Flask)**.
-It helps manage an **art business** by keeping track of **warehouses, products, inventory, customer orders, and shipments** — all in one platform.
+It helps manage an **business** by keeping track of **warehouses, products, inventory, customer orders, and shipments** — all in one platform.

 ---

 ## 📘 Project Overview

-The **Art Inventory & Logistics Management System** is designed to make managing an art business easier and more organized.
+The **Smart Inventory & Logistics Management System** is designed to make managing an  business easier and more organized.

 It acts like a **digital warehouse manager**.
 You can check where each product is stored, how much stock is available, what orders are pending, and how shipments are moving.

-This project was created to automate and simplify daily tasks in managing art collections, inventory, and logistics operations.
+This project was created to automate and simplify daily tasks in managing collections, inventory, and logistics operations.

 ---

 ## 🎯 Purpose of the Project

-The main goal is to help art businesses:
+The main goal is to help businesses:
 - Keep their **inventory organized**
 - Track **warehouse storage capacity**
 - Manage **customer orders and shipments**
 - Analyze **business performance and stock value**

-So, it’s basically a **complete art inventory management system** — useful for small galleries, online art shops, or logistics companies that handle art items.
+So, it’s basically a **complete inventory management system** — useful for small galleries, online shops, or logistics companies that handle items.

 ---